How to Become an Operations Research Analyst

 Operations research analysts help businesses solve problems and reach their goals.
-They do this through math and analytical methods.
-For starters, analysts gather info from sources like customers or sales records.
+They do this through math and methods in analytics.
+For one, they gather info from sources like customers or sales records.
 Then, they use that data to suggest a course of action to improve sales.
-This action could mean anything from changing prices to arranging products.
+This could mean anything from changing prices to arranging products.

 Analysts could work in many industries.
-A few are logistics, healthcare, and manufacturing.
-The biggest employer of analysts are finance and insurance companies.
-No matter where analysts work, this role is growing.
-Operations research analyst jobs should increase 26% between 2018 and 2028.
+A few are logistics, health care, and manufacturing.
+Their biggest employers are finance and insurance companies.
+No matter where they work, this role is growing.
+Jobs in this field should increase 26% between 2018 and 2028.
 That’s much faster than average.

-Much of this growth is due to advances in technology.
-It’s now much easier for businesses to collect data.
+Much of this growth is due to advances in tech.
+It’s now much easier for a business to collect data.
 Which helps lead companies to improve sales, operations, and cost efficiency.
 Analysts are the key link between raw data and insights that could help companies run better.
 That explains the demand for their services, plus their salary potential.

 5 Key Skills for Operations Research Analyst

-Operations research analysts may learn skills in college.
-While degree paths vary, future analysts take a lot of math courses.
-Some analysts are veterans of the U.S. Armed Forces.
+Operations research analysts may learn skills in school.
+While degree paths vary, future pros in this field take a lot of math courses.
+Some are veterans of the U.S. Armed Forces.
 So, they may learn certain skills while in the military.

-- Data analysis: This is the process of finding useful info in data sets.
-Different tools and methods make this possible.
-Some are data mining, visualization, and modeling.
+- Data analysis: This is the process of how to find useful info in data sets.
+Many tools and methods make this possible.
+Some are data mining and modeling.

-- Microsoft Excel: Microsoft Excel is a software program for making spreadsheets.
+- Microsoft Excel: Microsoft Excel is a program for making spread sheets.
 The program stores and sorts data.
 Tools in Excel help you work with and visualize info.

 - Data Modeling: Data modeling is a way of planning or showing how to use data.
-By creating a model, you can see how data stores and used.
+By making a model, you can see how data is stored and used.